 From July 4, in Calcutta, batches of insurance employees went on hunger strike demanding immediate settlement of the demands of salaried field workers.
-Demonstrations were held of the Life Insurance Corporation in Calcutta observed a token fast.
-On July 11, more than seven thousand workers in textile mills, engineering plants and printing presses struck work in Coimbatore, protesting against non-implementation of awards and On July 14.
-On July 14,
+Demonstrations were held by insurance workers and on July 18, the entire salaried staff fast.

+On July 11, more than seven thousand workers in textile mills, engineering plants and printing presses struck work in Coimbatore, protesting against non-implementation of awards and agreements by the employers.

-//ter thousand workers of the manganese mines in the State of Madhya Pradesh, demonstrated before the office of the Collector of Balaghat, protesting against the closure and retrenchment notices in manganese mines.
+Liber thousand workers of the manganese mines in the State of Madhya Pradesh, demonstrated before the office of the Collector of Balaghat, protesting against the closure and retrenchment notices in manganese mines.
 The demonstrators included 300 women.
-Miners from Swang, Jarangdih, Bermo and Kargali collieries on July 21 marched to the office of the Superintendent, National

-Coal Development Corporation at Bermo and demonstrated against non-payment of arrears of D.A. and the stoppage of increments.
+Miners from Swang, Jarangdih, Bermo and Kargali collieries on July 21 marched to the office of the Superintendent, National Coal Development Corporation at Bermo and demonstrated against non-payment of arrears of D.A. and the stoppage of increments.
 Hundreds of women workers took part in the demonstration.